 What is the reciprocal of 1/4?

-The reciprocal of 1/4 is 4/1, which is simply 4.
-To find the reciprocal, you flip the numerator and the denominator of the fraction.
+The reciprocal of 1/4 is 4/1, which simplifies to 4.
+To find the reciprocal of any fraction, you simply swap the numerator and the denominator.
+For example, the reciprocal of 2/3 is 3/2.

 Why does dividing by a fraction result in a larger number?

-When you divide by a fraction less than one (like 1/4), you are asking how many of those small pieces fit into the original number.
-Since the pieces are small, many of them will fit, leading to a larger result.
-This is analogous to asking how many quarter-meter pieces fit into a 3-meter ribbon, resulting in 12 pieces.
+When you divide by a fraction less than one (like 1/4), you are determining how many of those small fractional parts fit into the whole number.
+Since the parts are small, many of them will fit into the whole, resulting in a larger quotient.
+Think of it as asking “how many quarters are in 3 whole units?”
+You’ll find there are 12 quarters.

 Sabrina